DnaDiff/forum/CONTRIBUTING.md

 - Use camelCase for Golang and JavaScript variable and function names.
 - Use PascalCase for Golang and JavaScript struct, interface, class, and constructor names.
 - Use UPPER_CASE for Golang and JavaScript constants.
+- Use an underscore prefix (e.g., `_myPrivateProperty`) when declaring private properties in JavaScript.

 ## **Code organization**